Fedi6431/The-X-Inspector/README.md

 Don't worry about this Windows Defender popup, because you have downloaded a file from an external source, so Windows Defender will say that running this app can expose you to risk

-Just click on "more info" and the "run" button
+Just click on `more info` and the "run" button

 When you run the installer, it will download the necessary packages on requirements.txt and then start the program